 In a previous post we introduced the combination of Flux and the Cluster API to enable cluster management with GitOps.
 The result is you can declaratively define your clusters and perform operations on the clusters all via Git pull request, as you would the workloads on the clusters.

 But what happens if you are building a large multi-cloud and/or hybrid platform?
-In this post we discuss this type of scenario and also introduce an advanced deployment pattern that we call “master-of-masters” or MoM.
+In this post we discuss this type of scenario and also introduce an advanced deployment pattern for managing multiple clusters.

 Multi-cloud / Hybrid Scenarios with GitOps and Cluster API